Garret FitzGerald: Leadership of Fine Gael

 In 1977, the National Coalition of Fine Gael and Labour suffered a disastrous electoral defeat in the general election.
 Liam Cosgrave resigned as party leader, and FitzGerald was chosen by acclamation to succeed him.
 In his new role as Leader of the Opposition and party leader, he set about modernising and revitalising Fine Gael.
 He immediately appointed a General-Secretary to oversee all of this, a tactic copied from Fianna Fáil.
 Under FitzGerald, Fine Gael experienced a rapid rise in support and popularity.
-After the November 1982 election, it held only five seats fewer than Fianna Fáil (their closest-ever margin until 2011; at times, Fianna Fáil was almost twice as large), with Fine Gael in the Oireachtas larger than Fianna Fáil, which had been the dominant force in Irish politics for 40 years.
+After the November 1982 election, it held only five seats fewer than Fianna Fáil (the parties' closest-ever margin until 2011; at times Fianna Fáil was far larger, on one occasion well over twice as large), with Fine Gael in the Oireachtas (i.e. including the Seanad) larger than Fianna Fáil, which had been the dominant force in Irish politics for 40 years.

 Taoiseach (1981–1982)

-By the time of the 1981 general election, Fine Gael had a party machine that could easily match Fianna Fáil's.
+By the time of the 1981 general election, Fine Gael had a party machine that could compete with Fianna Fáil.
 The party won 65 seats and formed a minority coalition government with the Labour Party and the support of several Independent TDs.
-FitzGerald was elected Taoiseach on 30 June 1981.
-To the surprise of many, FitzGerald excluded Richie Ryan, Richard Burke and Tom O'Donnell, former Fine Gael stalwarts, from the cabinet.
+FitzGerald was appointed as Taoiseach on 30 June 1981.
+FitzGerald excluded Richie Ryan, Richard Burke and Tom O'Donnell, former Fine Gael stalwarts, from the cabinet.

 Two fundamental problems faced FitzGerald during his first period: Northern Ireland and the worsening economic situation.
 A protest march in support of the H-Block hunger strikers in July 1981 was harshly dealt with by FitzGerald.
 On one occasion where he met with relatives of the hunger strikers, he refused to meet the family of Bobby Sands, an MP for Fermanagh and South Tyrone and O/C of the Provisional IRA hunger strikers, and the first to die on this strike, along with the sister of Raymond McCreesh, who had died on 21 May.
 During the meeting, two of Thomas McElwee's sisters, Mary and Nora, broke down and left.
 Mary McElwee told the media outside that "he's doing nothing, he's asking for suggestions".
 FitzGerald then ordered Gardaí to remove the families from the meeting.
 FitzGerald's response was, in the words of Eamonn Sweeney, to "lay all the blame for the hunger strikers on the republican movement and to suggest an immediate unilateral end to their military campaign".